gvwilson/sensibleadventures/misc/bear-02.md

 shells she offered him into his pocket and then wound the ribbon around his finger to make a tight little spool.

-*Hungry!* Cloak mind-spoke to Noxy.
+*Hungry!* Charger mind-spoke to Noxy.

 She cleared her throat.
 "I really should go back and check on my cloud," she told the prince.